 Installation of FSearch in Linux

-On Ubuntu distribution, you can install FSearch using the following PPA.
+On the Ubuntu distribution, you can install FSearch using the following PPA.

 $ sudo add-apt-repository ppa:christian-boxdoerfer/fsearch-daily $ sudo apt update $ sudo apt install fsearch-trunk